LeonDoungalaPro/Pulizia-JSON/README.md

 ## Overview

-The `DataCleaner.py` script offers a set of functions to parse, clean, map, and process JSON data.
-It is specifically useful for preparing data acquired from diverse sources, including web scraping or API responses, for subsequent analysis or storage.
+The DataCleaner.py script provides a suite of functions for parsing, cleaning, mapping, and processing JSON data from referral data originating from Adiuvet

 ## Functions